BeginTheorem/dcf_calc/README.md

 # Calendar discounted cash flows calculator
-A simple Python script for calculating the internal rate of return (IRR) of a calendar cash flow
+A simple Python script for calculating the internal rate of return (IRR) of a calendar cash flow.
+## Dependencies: